Can You Put a Carpet into the Washing Machine?

-Placing a Rug in the Washing Machine: Using Appropriate Settings
+Can You Put a Carpet in the Washing Machine?
+Using Appropriate Settings

 Click HERE to view a video on how a rug can be used in the washing machine!